 But, your digital presence goes way beyond your website or google search ranking.
 Platforms such as NBS Source can augment your website by supporting SEO, granting you additional exposure to specifiers and providing them with high quality information about your products, in the exact way they need it.

-NBS Source consolidates all of our current manufacturer services in one place, including the RIBA Product Selector, NBS Plus and the NBS National BIM Library — currently used to specify around £52bn worth of projects each year.
+NBS Source consolidates all of our current manufacturer services in one place, including Product Selector, NBS Plus and the NBS National BIM Library — currently used to specify around £52bn worth of projects each year.
 Improved search functionality and information on over 22,000 leading manufacturers’ products, make it easy for specifiers to find the products they need with technical data, digital objects and product specs all in one place.
 It’s a truly digital route to market.

 So, how do you get in front of your audience?

 Your marketing strategy should make it easy for architects, specifiers and designers to find you and your products.
 If you can simplify the specifying process for them, you’ll be head and shoulders above the competition.
 Your customers want accurate and detailed product information in a digital format, including as digital objects.

 A platform like NBS Source presents products in specification format, with information supporting existing and upcoming industry demands, which they can easily drop into their designs and specifications.
 So your products can be found, and specified in no time at all.
 The emphasis on high quality project specifications is increasing, and being written into the specification is the best way to ensure your products make it to the final build.

 Give specifiers content that benefits them